vtexdocs/help-center-content/docs/tutorials/en/determine-the-minimum-number-of-items-in-a-cart.md

 ---
-title: Is it possible to determine the minimum number of items in a cart?
+title: 'Is it possible to determine the minimum number of items in a cart?'
 id: 3rhoZXYon6aaGqusgOwukQ
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:41.366Z